5 min read

 Cloud frontier models are forgiving about tool design.
 Local models are pickier.
 Rules that help:

 • Few tools per agent.
-3–6 is the sweet spot for 14B-class models.
-More than 10 and the model starts mixing them up.
+Three to six is the sweet spot for 14B-class models.
+Push past ten and the model starts mixing them up.

 • Clear, narrow descriptions.
 "Read a file from the local filesystem given a path" beats "Get content."
-Smaller models lean heavily on the description.
+Smaller models lean hard on the description.

-• Required fields, no optional.
+• Required fields, no optional ones.
 Optional fields confuse smaller models.
 Make everything required, with sensible defaults documented in the description.

 • Idempotent where possible.
-If the model retries (it will), the second attempt shouldn't break things.
+The model will retry.
+When it does, the second attempt shouldn't break things.

 • One job per tool.
-Don't make a manage_database tool.
-Make read_row, write_row, list_tables.
+Don't build a manage_database tool.
+Build read_row, write_row, list_tables.
 Smaller models compose better than they branch.

 These are the same principles that make tools easy for human users.
-Local models are basically junior developers , clear interfaces help.
+Local models are basically junior developers, and clear interfaces help.

 A realistic local agent stack